Your cookie preferences

 Condensing boilers are the most common type of new boiler.
 They’re a godsend to households fighting higher gas and electricity costs, but can require more frequent boiler servicing.

-The good news is that, according to UK boiler statistics, condensing boilers are 10-20% more efficient than regular ones.
+The good news is that UK boiler statistics show that condensing boilers are 10-20% more efficient than regular ones.
 The bad news, however, is that the system is more likely to freeze up in cold temperatures.
 This makes it important to have your gas boiler regularly serviced.

 Things that can go wrong include: